Kartaverse/Kartaverse-Docs/docs/tutorials.md

 @yt(PJWsscXmJiE,560px,317px,center)

+### Live Previews With Real-time STMap Warping and NDI Streaming

+Learn how to stream and live preview Canon R5C, R5 II, and RED V-Raptor X footage directly to the Meta Quest 3 or Meta Quest 3S in real-time 3D VR180 with this in-depth, step-by-step guide.
+This video covers everything you need to create a seamless 3D 180 live view in multiple VR headsets and VR180 livestream workflow with minimal latency—perfect for professional 3D 180 filmmaking and immersive live production setups.
+[How to Stream Canon R5C, R5 II & RED Cameras to Meta Quest 3 in Real-Time VR180 | Masterclass](https://www.youtube.com/watch?v=iTKoGBXQ6gA)

+@yt(iTKoGBXQ6gA,560px,317px,center)

 ### kvrViewer and kvrCropStereo

 This video covers an improved workflow for reframing VR video on the Resolve Edit page: [Everyone's WRONG!
 The Right Way to Reframe 8K 360 Video in DaVinci Resolve Masterclass](https://www.youtube.com/watch?v=61xusfAvVXU)